showmik/blog/content/posts/cs-01-journey-starts/index.en.md

 title: "Let’s Learn C# (01) — Journey Starts"
 date: 2022-09-13T13:11:09+06:00
 lastmod: 2022-09-15
+description: "Years ago, I once tried teaching programming to one of my younger brothers.
+He was interested in game development with Unity, and I am also comfortable with C#, so I started with this language.
+While teaching, I noticed he wanted all the resources to be in Bangla, such as Bangla courses, Bangla books, etc. Not only that, he also wanted everything to be concise.
+What he wanted to learn should be to the point, nothing extra.
+But I have a habit of going deep into something when I start to teach it to others.
+I could tell he didn't like this bad habit of mine at all."
 draft: false
 tags: ["C Sharp", "Programming"]
 categories: ["Let’s Learn C Sharp"]